carmonalab/STACAS/README.md

 STACAS.anchors <- Run.STACAS(STACAS.sampledata)
 ```

+### STACAS integration TUTORIAL

-You can find a tutorial for `STACAS` in a complete Seurat integration pipeline at [STACAS.demo](https://gitlab.unil.ch/carmona/STACAS.demo)
+Find a tutorial for `STACAS` in a complete Seurat integration pipeline at: [STACAS Tutorial](docs/tutorial.html)
+To run the code of the tutorial on your machine, download the demo repository: [STACAS.demo](https://gitlab.unil.ch/carmona/STACAS.demo)

+### Documentation

+See a description of the functions implemented in STACAS at: [STACAS functions](docs/functions.md)